aasimajaz/containers/running_container.md

 For this exercise we will download a dockerfile from github and simple html file.

-Browse to https://github.com/aasimajaz/containers and grab httpd_dockerfile.txt and index.html.
+Browse to https://github.com/aasimajaz/containers and grab Dockerfile and index.html.

 or
 ```